25 Oct Chronic Migraine

-Chronic migraine (CM) best characterizes those patients with a history of migraine who experience headache more than half the time.
-This condition was previously called Transformed Migraine (TM).
+Chronic migraine best characterizes those patients with a history of migraine who experience headache more than half the time.
+This condition was previously called Transformed Migraine.
 However, transformation requires that the sufferer recall precisely how their headaches have changed over time.
 This new description will provide a usable definition for medical research studies of new treatment options.

-The following criteria for CM have been put forth by the International Headache Society:
+The following criteria for chronic migraine have been put forth by the International Headache Society:

 - Headache, of either tension-type and/or migraine quality, occurs on ≥15 days per month for at least 3 months.